Disabled Competitors & Applicants

 Motorsport UK will sometimes need to refer to Consultants or Specialists; all information will be treated in the strictest of confidence subject to disclosure of necessity for example in the event of injury or other need for treatment at an Event.

-Any applicant with a congenital abnormality of any limb or amputation or having any other mobility restriction must contact the Medical Administrator at Motorsport UK email@example.com who will be pleased to assist with your application.
+Any applicant with a congenital abnormality of any limb or amputation or having any other mobility restriction must contact the Medical Administrator at Motorsport UK (email@example.com or +44 (0) 1753 765011) who will be pleased to assist with your application.

 Any applicant wishing to obtain a competition licence and who is required to go through a school’s assessment, please do not purchase a pack or book training with an ARDS (Association of Racing Drivers Schools), BARS (British Association of Rally Schools) or ARKS (Association of Racing Kart Schools) school until your Motorsport UK Licence Assessment form has been returned and approved by Motorsport UK.

-Sections 1 & 2 of the Licence Application form are to be completed by the applicant.
-Section 3 is to be completed by the applicant’s GP and must be supplemented with a letter from the GP detailing the applicant’s medical condition.
+Section 4 of the licence application form is to be completed by the applicant’s GP and must be supplemented with a letter from the GP detailing the applicant’s medical condition.

 Taking your Driving Test (ARDS/BARS/ARKS only)